Cotswold Festival of Steam:'NORTHERN SOUL' 25-27 May 2019

 Merchant Navy class pacific 35006 Peninsular & Oriental SN Co heading a 14-coach train at its inauguration into traffic two years ago (Jack Boskett)

-There will once again, be limited opportunities to take a ride on the footplate between Toddington and Cheltenham (or the other way round), for an additional charge.
+There will once again, be limited opportunities to take a ride on the footplate between Toddington and Cheltenham (or the other way round), for an additional charge and bookable in advance.

-At Toddington station there will be free car parking (but the car park fills quickly so aim to get there early, or park at Cheltenham Racecourse where there is stacks of space - parking is free).
+At Toddington station there will be free car parking (but the car park fills quickly so aim to get there early, or park at Cheltenham Racecourse where there is stacks of space - parking is free.
+There is also limited parking at Broadway station - see below).
 There will be sales and preservation group stands to visit; railway displays, including a stand showing the work of Gloucestershire Warwickshire Railway Trust: why don't you join up as a member?
-The delightful North Gloucestershire Narrow Gauge Railway, which should have at least two locomotives in steam, will be operating; bouncy castle for the little'uns; traction engines in steam and of course the Flag & Whistle tea rooms.
+The delightful North Gloucestershire Narrow Gauge Railway, which should have at least two locomotives in steam, will be operating; bouncy castle for the little'uns; traction engines in steam and of course the Flag & Whistle restaurant will be offering plenty of tempting fare.

 Gotherington station is a delightful spot and once again, Bryan and Savita will be throwing open their lovely gardens which include a private siding.
 Here you could have a go on Bryan's pump trolley or ride in a Wickam platelayers' trolley.
 There's lots of railwayana to catch your interest while homemade teas will also be on offer.
 A great spot for a picnic while you watch the trains go by.

 Cheltenham Racecourse is the best place to start your day, not least becasue there is almost unlimited car parking.
-The new Platform 2 will be in use once again so the station will be busier than usual.
-If you are coming by public transport, there will be a classic bus service kindly provided by Wyvern Omnibus* from Cheltenham Spa Network Rail station to Cheltenham Racecourse station.
+If you are coming by public transport, there will be a classic bus service kindly provided by Wyvern Omnibus* from Cheltenham Spa Network Rail station to Cheltenham Race Course station.
 This will be free of charge.
-Light refreshments will be available here as well.
+The GWSR Griddle will be located at Cheltenham Race Course station, where home made soup and burgers, bacon baps, etc will be available to be purchased there each day.

 What's going on over the weekend?